TRI Around the World

 CEC and PRTRs

-Three countries and their respective Pollutant Release and Transfer Registers (PRTRs) are affiliated with the CEC: the United States, Canada, and Mexico.
-Canada's PRTR program is the National Pollutant Release Inventory (NPRI) and is maintained by Environment Canada.
-Mexico's PRTR program is the Registro de Emisiones y Transferencia de Contaminantes (RETC) and is maintained by Mexico's Ministry of Environment and Natural Resources (La Secretaría de Medio Ambiente y Recursos Naturales (SEMARNAT)).
+Three countries and their respective PRTRs are affiliated with the CEC: Canada's National Pollutant Release Inventory (NPRI), maintained by Environment and Climate Change Canada (ECCC); Mexico's Registro de Emisiones y Transferencia de Contaminantes (RETC), maintained by the Ministry of Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales-SEMARNAT); and the United States’ Toxics Release Inventory (TRI), maintained by the Environmental Protection Agency (EPA).